mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 ```
 * **Lines 1-6** - These lines simply define a number of required and optional parameters which are needed in order to perform our live mount.
 * **Line 7** - This is our function definition.
 Note that the Errbot command will use the function name as its' text.
 In this case, we can launch our function by sending a !livemountvmwarevm command within Errbot.
 * **Line 8** - `yield` is a special Errbot definition which will return text back to the user without exiting the function.
-In this example, we inform the user that we have recieved their arguments and will begin the command to perform the live mount.
+In this example, we inform the user that we have received their arguments and will begin the command to perform the live mount.
 * **Line 10** - Using the information stored within the plugins storage, we connect to our Rubrik instance and store the connection within the `rubrik` variable.
 * **Line 11** - Using a function defined with the Python SDK for Rubrik we perform the actual live mount of the desired VM.
 * **Line 12** - A `yield` message is sent back to the user informing the status of the Live Mount.